 Welcome

-Welcome to the Jerry Lee Centre of Experimental Criminology.
-The Jerry Lee Centre of Experimental Criminology at the University of Cambridge Institute of Criminology conducts and synthesizes randomized controlled trials of policing, criminal justice and crime prevention programmes, in tandem with training doctoral and post-doctoral students the methods and practices of experiments in crime and justice.
-The Centre's mission is to produce better evidence for advancing human liberty.
-Founded in 2007 with support from the Jerry Lee Foundation of Philadelphia, the Cambridge Centre works closely with the Jerry Lee Center of Criminology at the University of Pennsylvania.
-In collaboration with the Australian National University, these centres jointly operate the Jerry Lee Program of Randomized Controlled Trials in Restorative Justice, a series of 12 field experiments involving over 3,000 crime victims and offenders.
-The Centre is also undertaking new experiments on a variety of innovations for preventing serious crime, including homicide.
+The Centre's mission is to produce better evidence about crime and justice for advancing liberty.
+Founded in 2007 with support from the Jerry Lee Foundation of Philadelphia, the Jerry Lee Centre has worked in collaboration with police and other agencies in the UK, Australia, US, Denmark and Uruguay.
+In collaboration with the Australian National University, the Centre has directed the Jerry Lee Program of Randomized Controlled Trials in Restorative Justice, a series of twelve field experiments involving over 3,000 crime victims and offenders.
+The Centre is also undertaking new experiments on a variety of innovations for preventing serious crime and anti-social behaviour in high crime hot spots, including a test of stop-and-search deployments with community consent and advanced training in procedural justice.

 Centre Members